kotfu/ksc/README.md

     $ ksc ⇧⌘P
     Shift-Command-P

-Note that the output is standardized according to Apple's Style Guidelines (see below), including names of modifiers, keys, capitalization, interpretation of shifted symbols and characters, and sequence of modifiers if there are more than one.

 Sequences of multiple keystrokes can be entered by separating them with a " / " or " |
 " (yes the surrounding spaces are required).
 This syntax was chosen because it's